The day I lost my mind

 I manage appropriate responses and nobody seems to think I am being weird or whatever so it’s still fine.
 Or is it?
 Kye is giving me the look but it’s not funny any more.
 Whilst trying to read it, I lose a hold on my heart and watch it race away.
 I look at my hands.
 They are shaking.
 I hold my breath.
 But the end does not come.
 The little group naturally breaks up.
 Baby Doll has rushed inside claiming fresh air suffocation and Kye has gone to light her fag on the wall lighter.
 She fails as it has started to rain.
 I remember the illegal lighter in my pocket and light it for her which leaves me by the door so I go in.
 I climb the steps and bang on the door.
 One of those one way doors that is locked from the inside.
 You can’t get out for a bastard fag without staff swiping their fob.
 I can’t get in from the outside either because although there is a push button mechanism, I am convinced it randomly electrocutes people.
 Lately phenomena seems to be occurring in threes and I have noticed that if I knock exactly three times, someone will come within three minutes.
 It only seems to work like that if I knock on the left door panel.
 I knock three times.
 I check my watch to the second.
 It’s been happening for a while, all this perfect timing, all the time in the world stuff.
 The attention to detail.
-I am acutely aware of every little move I make, every jerk, head turn, sideways glance because I am convinced that each tiny move crucially reorganizes my destiny.
-Often this means I hesitate in suspended animation, knowing that if I do not decide to scratch my nose at some precise moment, my destiny will alter.
+I am acutely aware of every little move I make, every jerk, head turn, sideways glance because I am convinced that each tiny move reorganizes my destiny.
+Often this means I hesitate in suspended animation, knowing that if I do not decide to scratch my nose at some precise moment, my future will be unrecognisable.

 Two minutes and twenty three seconds have passed and someone comes.
 I’m scared now, really scared.
 I rush to the nursing station, passing Wayne the Preacher Man on route.
 He doesn’t preach now.
 Maybe he did once, but all he does now is scream at God, calling him a bastard.
 I get it, I really do.
 I do that myself sometimes.
 I ask to speak to someone.
 She escorts me into a side room and asks me what is wrong but when I open my mouth, there doesn’t seem to be any control over my words.